How to apply to renew your statutory out-of-home care or adoption service provider accreditation.

 Further information about the evidence requirements can be found through the related content links below.

-The Evidence Index assists assessors locate evidence of your agency’s compliance with the standards.
+The Evidence Index will help you prepare evidence of your agency’s compliance with the standards.

 Deferred accreditation decisions

 If your agency hasn’t demonstrated minimum compliance with accreditation criteria prior to the expiry date, the Children’s Guardian may defer the decision to renew accreditation under clause 7 of Schedule 3A and clause 7 of Schedule 3B to the Children's Guardian Act 2019.

 If your agency is providing statutory out-of-home care or adoption services, it can continue to do so until a decision on its accreditation renewal is finalised.
 The Children’s Guardian may impose additional conditions on an agency’s accreditation.